 When we first acquired our WWW Domain.

 I continued for a while with these two methods of imaging to put jewelry online.
-It was maybe a year or two later I was given a Sony F717 (a camera I no longer use but still hold dear).
+It was maybe a year or two later I was given a Sony Digital Camera.
+It was large and bulky but took great photos for the day.
 That Sony camera, back then cost around $800, so it was a very generous gift.
 It had a Carl Zeiss Lens (which ROCKED) , and the storage Device was a Floppy Disk that actually fit inside the camera.
 Gosh I loved that camera so much as it opened up a whole new world and quality to my business.
 It was slow and bulky but took fantastic photos for the day.
 It had a rotating LED screen on the back so you did not have to be eye to eye to the image being shot.
 I still have many floppy disks (though my computer does not have a drive).

 Later I purchased a F717, again with a Carl Zeiss lens.
 I still have this model however it has long since been surpassed.
 It also had problems one was recalled and fixed for free.
 When it happened again, I looked for alternative camera.
 My sister had loaned me another Sony Camera, but the software did not work with my computer and after a year or so of removing the memory card and pulling it into my computer, the slot for this broke and I could no longer use it.

 My hubby, who is a careful researcher, decided on our current camera which is a Canon Rebel EOS T3.
 We also purchased a better than standard Canon macro lens.